guruprasadwork/demo2-github/README.md

 # demo2-github

-guruprasad said he is understanding git and github.
+guruprasad said he is understanding git and GitHub.